Why Is My WiFi Upload Speed So Slow? Quick Fixes

 4. Change Your Frequency Band

 Most modern routers offer two frequency bands: 2.4GHz and 5GHz.
 The 5GHz band is faster but has a shorter range.
 If your upload speed is dragging like a kid on a school morning, try switching bands.
-It’s like choosing between a bursting freeway and a serene back road in Los Angeles—sometimes the scenic route is faster.
+It’s like choosing between a crowded freeway and a serene back road in Los Angeles—sometimes the scenic route is faster.

 ” the right frequency band can turn your slow internet from a snail into a cheetah.” — Jane Netwell, Networking Expert